Highway data privacy notice

 How long we keep your data for

-Data is kept in a secure database or password protected spreadsheet until the search or traffic count has been concluded.
+Data is held until the request or traffic count has been concluded.
 In the case of difficult land ownership determinations, this timeframe may be longer than expected whilst this investigation takes place.

 What are your rights?